The ABCDEFG of Little Strings: Examples

 \subsubsection{Bala--Carter Labels and Unpolarized Classification}

-From the above discussion, it may seem like one of the nilpotent orbits of $G_2$ is not realized as the Coulomb branch of some defect theory $T^{4d}$; namely, the orbit $A_{1_s}$ has complex dimension 4, is not in the image of the Spaltenstein map, and did not appear so far.
-However, we conjecture that this orbit is realized as follows:
+From the above discussion, it may seem like one of the nilpotent orbits of $G_2$ is not realized as the Coulomb branch of some defect theory $T^{4d}$; namely, the orbit $A_{1_s}$ has complex dimension 4, is not in the image of the Spaltenstein map, and did not appear so far as a Coulomb branch.
+However, we conjecture that this orbit can be realized as follows: